-- It is the technique used by physical therapists which also require penetration of the skin using a dry needle to provide relief from the pain.
+- It is the technique used by physical therapists which also requires penetration of the skin using a dry needle to provide relief from the pain.

 - Dry needling is evidence-based guidelines and suggested “point” location

-Dry needling is used by a physical therapist with the aim of curing neuromuscular conditions, provide relief from pain, improve the movement of the body parts, dry needling for frozen shoulder.
-This method can help to bring back a patient to the normal healthy condition.
+Dry needling is used by a physical therapists with the aim of curing neuromuscular conditions, providing relief from pain, improving the movement of the body parts, and dry needling for frozen shoulders.
+This method can help to bring back a patient to a normal healthy condition.